-- (a) A stop bar shall be provided at every runway-holding position serving a runway when it is intended that the runway will be used in runway visual range conditions less than a value of 350 m, except where: - (i) appropriate aids and procedures are available to assist in preventing inadvertent incursions of traffic onto the runway; or - (ii) operational procedures exist to limit, in runway visual range conditions less than a value of 550 m, the number of: - A. aircraft on the manoeuvring area to one at a time; and - B. vehicles on the manoeuvring area to the essential minimum. - Note 1.
+- (a) A stop bar shall be provided at every runway-holding position serving a runway when it is intended that the runway will be used in runway visual range conditions less than a value of 550 m, except where: - (i) appropriate aids and procedures are available to assist in preventing inadvertent incursions of traffic onto the runway; or - (ii) operational procedures exist to limit, in runway visual range conditions less than a value of 550 m, the number of: - A. aircraft on the manoeuvring area to one at a time; and - B. vehicles on the manoeuvring area to the essential minimum. - Note 1.
 A stop bar is intended to be controlled either manually or automatically by air traffic services. - Note 2.
 Runway incursions may take place in all visibility or weather conditions.
-The provision of stop bars at runway holding positions and their use at night and in visibility conditions greater than 550 m runway visual range can form part of effective runway incursion prevention measures. - (b) A stop bar shall be provided at every runway-holding position serving a runway when it is intended that the runway will be used in runway visual range conditions of values between 350 m and 550 m, except where: - (i) appropriate aids and procedures are available to assist in preventing inadvertent incursions of traffic onto the runway; or
+The provision of stop bars at runway holding positions and their use at night and in visibility conditions greater than 550 m runway visual range can form part of effective runway incursion prevention measures. - (b) Where there is more than one stop bar associated with a taxiway or runway intersection, only one shall be illuminated at any given time. - (c) A stop bar shall be provided at an intermediate holding position when it is desired to supplement markings with lights and to provide traffic control by visual means.